Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Introduction

 This paper is organized as follows.
 Section~\ref{sec2} provides a brief introduction to Bayesian inference and stochastic sampling in Sec.~\ref{sec2}, including the standard methods in Sec.~\ref{sec21} and acceleration methods in Sec.~\ref{sec22}.
 The experiments are presented in Sec.~\ref{sec3}, with details on the experiment design in Sec.~\ref{sec31}, fitting the PE cost in Sec.~\ref{sec32}, and accuracy assessment in Sec.~\ref{sec33}.
 Section~\ref{sec4} applies the time cost fitting to the ET MDC-1 and estimates the total PE cost in the 3G era.
-The concluding remarks are provided in Sec.~\ref{sec5}.
+The concluding remarks are provided in Sec.~\ref{sec5}. {Throughout this paper, the phrase ``GW sources'' refers to CBCs.}